Dr Eve Holden

 Biography

-I joined the University of St Andrews in 2022 as an Associate Lecturer (Education Focused).
-I teach on several modules including teaching statistics to second years, and supervising undergraduate and masters research projects.
-I also sit on the school ethics committee.
-Before joining St Andrews I worked as a lecturer in psychology at the University of Dundee.
+I joined the University of St Andrews in 2022 as an Associate Lecturer.
+I teach statistics and developmental psychology, and supervise undergraduate and masters research projects.
+I sit on the school ethics and Equality, Diversity, and Inclusion (EDI) committees and am a member of the Primate Society of Great Britain's EDI subcommittee.

-I completed both my BSc (Hons) in Psychology with Biology and my MSc in Evolutionary and Comparative Psychology, at the University of St Andrews.
-I then completed my PhD in Psychology at the University of York.
+Before joining St Andrews I worked as a Lecturer in Psychology in the at the University of Dundee.
+I completed my PhD in Developmental and Comparative Psychology at the University of York.
+I completed both my BSc in Psychology with Biology and my MSc in Evolutionary and Comparative Psychology, at the University of St Andrews.

 Teaching